hailelagi/hailelagi.com/content/writing/stitch-fs.md

 }
 ```

 This _is_ pretty expensive and there's more to be said about designing access methods and traversing inodes efficiently and their interaction with page tables, nevermind transactions.
-As a play on our re-occurent theme, to represent more space than a page size **we introduce more indirection** in the form of _pointers_, these pointers can come in the form of _extents_ which are in essence a pointer + block len, or multi-level indexes which are "stringed together" pointers to a page with pointers highlighting an important design choice between flexibility vs a space compact representation.
+As a play on our re-occurent theme, to represent more space than a page size we **introduce more indirection** in the form of _pointers_, these pointers can come in the form of _extents_ which are in essence a pointer + block len, or multi-level indexes which are "stringed together" pointers to a page with pointers highlighting an important design choice between flexibility vs a space compact representation.

 ## filesystems are composable!

-Filesystems are an interface and one goal of a good interface is _composability_, no matter how many times I heard it or read about it didn't quite make sense.
-For example when I first mounted an early version of this fuse filesystem, I hadn't implemented directory path traversal, the link to it's parent filesystem was broken:
+Filesystems are an **interface** and one goal of a good interface is _composability_ -- this is a point worth appreciating _carefully_.
+For example when I first mounted an early version of this fuse filesystem, I hadn't implemented directory path traversal, the "link" to ext4 was broken and it took awhile to understand the connection:
 ```bash
 haile@ubuntu:/Users/haile/documents/github$ cd flubber
 -bash: cd: flubber: Transport endpoint is not connected